xiaoyusilen/realtime-fetch/README.md

 # Realtime-fetch
-A simple project of fetching realtime data and write to channel then send to one Restful API. 🤔
+A simple project of fetching real-time data and write to channel then send to one Restful API. 🤔

-**What is realtime data?**
+**What is real-time data?**
-Realtime data means the data changed all the time.
+Real-time data means the data changed all the time.
 Data struct is unimportant.

 # When you can use this repo
 If you :
-- have a table of realtime data
+- have a table contains real-time data
 - not too much data
-- you want to deal with the realtime data
+- you want to deal with the real-time data

 Congratulations! 🎉 You can use this repo.